mapbender/mapbender-starter/CONTRIBUTING.md

 app/console server:run
 ```

-After command run, console message describes how you can view web application in your browser, like this:
+After executing the command run, your console describes how you can view web application in your browser:
 ```sh
 Server running on http://localhost:8000
 ```

-So now open URL from console output message in your favorite browser.
+Open the displayed URL from your console output message in your favorite browser.

-For development reason it is recommended to use Chromium(Chrome) or Firefox.
+For development reasons, it is recommended to use Chromium (Chrome) or Firefox.

-This it!
+That's it!

-*Developer installation is only good performed for one man development purposes and should be optimized for production or coworking systems.*
+*The developer installation is only useful for solo development purposes and should be optimized for production or co-working systems.*

 # Modules

-Module is a new part of [Mapbender] concept, based on [Symfony modularity rules](http://www.symfony.com)
+Module is a new part of the [Mapbender] concept, based on [Symfony modularity rules](http://www.symfony.com)
 and [composer] dependency manager.

 Special builds can be created that exclude subsets of Mapbender functionality.